 Well, in the nose, as that’s where breathing will serve you best.

-Chris and I are in training to offer you evidence-based breathwork and nervous-system soothing techniques.
-These will be virtual sessions until it’s safe to resume the close-up work of massage.
+Chris and I offer evidence-based breathwork and nervous-system soothing techniques.
+These will be virtual sessions until it’s safe to resume close-up work.

 As pandemic lockdown began, I felt lost, anxious, and fearful about the future.
 At times, I was terrified.